CabrilloRoboticsClub/cabrillo_rov_2023/doc/github.md

      ```sh
      git commit -m "Message here"
      ```
-     If you want to write a longer commit message use the `-a` flag.
+     If you want to write a longer commit message use the `-v` flag.
 This will open a CLI editor.
      ```sh
-     git commit -a
+     git commit -v
      ```
 2. You will receive a short message summarizing the changes